Aaron98990/ways-of-the-game/offside.md

 >
 > - any part of the head, body or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent

-If you are behind or even with the ball when it is touched by a teammate, you are never offside.
+If you are behind or even with the ball when it is touched by a team-mate, you are never offside.

 Video example 4